sallywang147/attackDB/README.md

   3b) To deploy healthy EthCrossChainData, we deploy-healthy-crossChainData absolute_path=/Users/sallywang/attackreplay/polyattack/healthy-contracts/contracts/core/cross_chain_manager/data/EthCrossChainData.sol`.
 Similar to above, you just need to replace with the correct path.

-4. To deploy contrived buggy contracts,
+4. To deploy contrived buggy contracts, run  `make deploy-contrived`

 6. Once a contract is deployed, you can interactive with the contract using `cast` command.
 For example,